 SEO Tools You Can Use

-Google Analytics gives you insights through a number of different graphs, showing you how many visits your site gets during a particular time period, how many pages were viewed, where your viewers came from, and other details.
+Google Analytics gives you insights through a number of different graphs.
+It shows how many visits your site gets during a particular time period, how many pages viewed, where your viewers came from, and other details.

 Webmaster tools lets you check your site for potential issues Google has detected (these can be somewhat more on the technical side) but it also helps you to understand your search traffic.